Fostering Learning, Development, and Change – SLHRD Faculty Reach Extends Globally

 “As an indication of this, my most recently published books center on facilitating adult education to meet the learning needs of adults in the 21st century, developing critical, non-traditional literacies that help promote equity and social justice, and on how adult education can be leveraged to advance the UNESCO agenda for sustainable development.
 I am proud to have contributed chapters on diversity and inclusion in adult learning and adult learning in online settings to The Adult Learner: The Definitive Classic in Adult Education and Human Resource Development (9th ed.).
 Co-editing Global Citizenship for Adult Education: Advancing Critical Literacies for Equity and Social Justice gave me the opportunity to feature the Critical Literacies Advancement Model that I conceptualized with the aim of framing and furthering our understanding of different non-traditional literacies necessary for promoting equity and social justice.
 The experience of co-editing Advancing the Global Agenda for Human Rights, Vulnerable Populations, and Environmental Sustainability further solidified my commitment to positive social change through adult education on a global level.

-Dr. Tyree Mitchell’s research primarily focuses on understanding leadership processes within and across groups in organizations.
+Tyree Mitchell, PhD focuses his research on understanding leadership processes within and across groups in organizations.
 His book with University of Toronto Press, Searching for Trust in the Global Economy, provides insight into the cultural differences that emerge when working with global businesses and forging trusting partnerships.

 We hope that you will join us in congratulating Drs.
 Oliver “Ozzie” Crocco, Petra A. Robinson, and Tyree Mitchell on this monumental achievement.